jgonyea/grav-plugin-podcast/README.md

 # Podcast Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

 The **Podcast** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
+This plugin creates the following:
+- Page template for Podcast Channel
+- Page template Podcast Episode
-Creates a Podcast Content type and podcast RSS feed
+- An iTunes compatible podcast RSS feed

 ## Installation